 Skin Blemish: Use watermelon externally by applying a small piece liberally on your face.
 Leave for ten minutes, then wash off with warm water, followed by a splash of cold water.

-If you cannot finish a whole watermelon and wish to keep it for later, cover the uneaten portion (cut in as few pieces as possible) with plastic cling wrap to prevent them from drying out.
+If you cannot finish a whole watermelon and wish to keep it for later, wrap it up with a cling wrap to prevent it from drying out.
 This also prevents it from absorbing the odors of other foods.
 Keep refrigerated to best preserve its freshness, taste and juiciness.

 Watermelon is best eaten on its own, in fruit salads, or juiced.
 You may also freeze pureed watermelon in ice cube trays.
 Kids love this, especially on a hot day!
 See tips for making popsicles.

-As watermelons grow resting on the ground, thoroughly clean it before it is cut.
-The knife used to halve the melon can transfer bacteria directly onto the flesh.
-Be sure to also wash cutting boards after use to avoid food contamination.
+As watermelons grow resting on the ground, make sure to thoroughly wash it before cutting to avoid food contamination.